chop-dbhi/avocado/_posts/2013-03-17-validation.md

 ## Process

-- New or modified nodes are validated
-    - Invalid nodes are not saved
-    - The node's natural language representation is computed and saved for future reference
-        - This enables presenting the node as it was defined at the time of save in case the underlying data or fields have changed in the mean time
-- Existing nodes are re-validated upon use
+**Nodes should always be validated prior to use.**

+- Nodes are validated and annotated with `warnings` and `errors` if any are determined
+- A node is considered _invalid_ if any errors or warnings are associated with it.
-    - Invalid nodes are flagged `enabled = False` to prevent returning an empty or erroneous result set
+- Nodes that are explicitly marked `enabled = False` prior to validation will be ignored.
-    - Validation warnings and errors will be annotated on the node directly for client use
+    - This enables the client to toggle/keep around a slew of nodes that may be invalid or not applicable without impacting the validation and ultimately the query.
+- The entire tree/structure is considered invalid if it contains at least one invalid node that is not disabled
-- Disabled nodes due to warnings can be forced to be used by setting `enabled = True`, nodes with validation _errors_ however cannot be enabled
+- Invalid nodes due to warnings can be forced to be used by setting `enabled = True`, however nodes with errors can never be enabled
     - Until the node is changed or removed, this flag will remain so the node does not get redundantly validated
+- The node's natural language representation is annotated for future reference in case the underlying data changes prior to the next access

-## Client Considerations
+## Client Usage

-- show error and warning messages per concept/field
-- provide remediation options
-    - confirm removal for each node with validation errors
+- Node structure is passed to the validator
+    - Optionally save the structure (with validation annotations)
+    - If the node is valid, continue post-validation, such as execution of a query
-        - this will remove the node permanently from the tree
+    - If the node is not valid, return the structure with annotations for remediation
-    - for nodes with only warnings, the node can be re-enabled
-        - certain use cases may deal with volatile data and the data may be valid _eventually_

 ## Specification